 At Keiser University Latin American Campus, our costs are competitive with other private American universities.
 More than 90% of our students receive financial aid!
 Our Financial Aid Office is committed to help you understand how the financial aid process works and how to make your education affordable.
 Keiser University has been approved as an eligible institution by the United States Department of Education to participate in Federal Financial Aid Programs.
 Please note students must be citizens or permanent residents of the United States in order to be eligible for Federal funding.
 Keiser University has a series of Institutional and Federal Aid programs available to students who qualify.
 Keiser University maintains a full-time Director of Financial Aid at each campus to help meet your needs.
 You’re encouraged to make an appointment with the Financial Aid department to ensure that you obtain the funding needed for your educational investment.
-Financial aid is disbursed (released) to students in different ways depending on the type of aid and other factors.
 For more information about method and frequency of disbursements, contact the Financial Aid department.

 Types of Financial Aid

 - The Federal Pell Grant is a federal grant awarded to students on the basis of financial need and does not have to be repaid.
 These grants are considered the foundation of federal financial aid, to which aid from other federal and non-federal sources might be added.
 Pell Grants are only awarded to undergraduate students who have not yet earned a bachelor’s or a professional degree.
 In order to apply for a Pell Grant, students must complete a Free Application for Federal Student Aid (FAFSA).
 The U.S. Department of Education uses a standard formula to evaluate the financial information provided on this application to determine a student’s eligibility for a Pell Grant.
 The award amounts vary based on a student’s financial need, an institution’s cost of attendance and enrollment status.